 What Are 5 Top Selling Cookbooks in November of 2015?

-I thought it would be interesting to research and share with you the Top 5 Best Selling Cookbooks every month or so in case you are looking to add to your collection.
+I thought it would be interesting to research and share the Top 5 Best Selling Cookbooks every month or so in case you want to add them to your collection.

-As a cookbook fan myself, I like to know what are the Best Selling Cookbooks to see what I am missing or just must have myself.
+As a cookbook fan, I like to know the Best Selling Cookbooks to see what I am missing or must have myself.

 Who's Picking These Cookbooks?

-I’m using Amazon.com to determine what are the best selling cookbooks for the month because they are one of the biggest seller of books online, they have the best reviews, most of us are familiar with them and I have an affiliate program with them.
+I’m using Amazon.com to determine the best-selling cookbooks for the month because they are one of the biggest sellers of books online; they have the best reviews, most of us are familiar with them, and I have an affiliate program with them.

-If you do happened to see a book you are interested in purchasing and purchase from a link on this page, I do make some small amount of revenue but it does help cover some of my costs so I thank you for your support.
+If you happen to see a book you are interested in purchasing and purchase from a link on this page, I make a small amount of revenue, but it does help cover some of my costs, so I thank you for your support.

 So based on what I’m currently seeing at Amazon, it looks like the following cookbooks are their five best sellers so far in November.